pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

     kubens -c
     ```

-    1. If these values are not set or are incorrect, you can set them with the following commands.
+    If these values are not set or are incorrect, you can set them with the following commands.
 If you do not yet have a namespace, or do not have access to a kubernetes cluster, refer to [Deploy Example Stack](https://devops.pingidentity.com/get-started/getStartedExample/).

         ```sh
         # Display kuberenetes context
-        kubectx ${context}
+        kubectx <context>

         # Display namespace
-        kubens ${namespace}
+        kubens <namespace>
         ```
 1. Confirm that there are no persistent volumes